schim-app/schim/README.md

 ./schim.sh
 ```

-If you wish to install Schim into a custom directory, run the following command
+If you wish to install Schim into a custom directory, run the following command:

 ```shell
 make install INSTALL_DIR=<DIR>